Summary

 Treaties

-Spain has social security agreements with all European Economic Area countries and more than 25 non EEA countries, including The US, Canada, China, Australia and most Latin American countries.
-These agreements determine which country has the right the levy social security contributions, has the obligation to provide benefits, and prevent social security being levied twice on the same income.
-Most inbounds expatriates to Spain therefore continue to pay home country social security rather than Spanish contributions.
+Spain has social security agreements with all European Economic Area countries and more than 25 non-EEA countries, including the UK, US, Canada, China, Australia and most Latin American countries.
+These agreements determine which country levies social security contributions, provides benefits, and prevent social security being levied twice on the same income.
+Most inbounds expatriates to Spain therefore continue to pay home country social security rather than Spanish contributions for up to 5 years.
+The UK agreement with the EU (and therefore Spain) limits home country coverage to two years.
+Special rules apply to individuals working in Spain and other EEA countries (plus the UK) on a regular basis.

 Exemptions